meditationstuff/protocol_1/index.md

 Finally, let meditation or non-meditation happen in background; drifting in and out of reverie is okay.

+> in that priority order

+Overall, overall, \[sic] top priority is not (just) muscular/&#8203;respiratory but also mental/&#8203;emotional/&#8203;attentional/&#8203;"awareness-al" relaxation (--> perhaps, wellbeing/&#8203;ease/&#8203;balance, rather), including as much "omni-directional 'anti-'relaxation (energy, tone, arousal, alertness, doing, attending, aware-ing, letting-go-ing, surrendering, breath...)," as/&#8203;when needed to facilitate that relaxation (well not "anti-" because synergistic; or, say, "balancing" though that's too separating and still oppositional, and etc.... situationally-complementary?).

 \*

+say, versus "global wayfinding" --> (instead:) "global balancing, in the now" / "global momentary balancing" / global moment-by-moment-continuous balancing". sort of finer-/&#8203;finest-grain, subtler-/&#8203;subtlest-grain (or whatever) main practice p2 with emphasis on right here and now in each each-simultaneity-within-as-moment-all-at-the-same-time-ish-ness-ish \[sic] vs moment-by-moment (not to over-reify "moments" or time or etc.) and/&#8203;rather for sure minimally-and-balanced-disparate-local-sequential and correcting for some of the "getting somewhere in the future and not here"-ness problematicness of the "global *wayfinding*" metaphor

+\*

+(Inspired by:

-(Inspired by the Ānāpānasati Sutta / Ānāpānasmṛti Sūtra and Relaxed Diaphragmatic Breathing in Advanced Buteyko Breathing Exercises by Artour Rakhimov, 2013)
+* the Ānāpānasati Sutta / Ānāpānasmṛti Sūtra
+* Relaxed Diaphragmatic Breathing in Advanced Buteyko Breathing Exercises by Artour Rakhimov, 2013)
+* Tilopa's six words of advice \[ https://en.wikipedia.org/wiki/Tilopa#Six_Precepts_or_Words_of_Advice ; Last accessed: 2023-07-05]
+* Seven factors of awakening \[ https://en.wikipedia.org/wiki/Seven_Factors_of_Awakening ; Last accessed: 2023-07-05 ; there are probably much better takes out there]

+)

 [<a href="#109a5h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]